dedsec29/FileShare/README.md

-This project attempts to make a distilled clone of GitHub.
+This is a project which allows users to ShareFiles and be part of communities.
-This project is being developed incrementally.